-As you probably know, Hurricane Dorian is heading to Florida.
+As you probably know, we are in peak hurricane season in Florida.
 For Florida locals, this is not a big deal.
 We usually throw hurricane parties! 🤪

 However, it can be a little scary for tourists visiting Disney World.
 The media makes hurricanes sounds like it is the “end of the world.”
 For locals, it is just a little wind and rain.
 Like anything Mother Nature throws at us, you just need to be prepared.

 I am going to share some Hurricane Dorian tips for Disney World visitors and even some videos from the Disney Parks.

 Before I jump into my Hurricane Dorian, I wanted to share a little bit more about surviving hurricanes in Florida.

 I know I joked that we throw a hurricane party.
 It is true!
 The hurricane (itself) is not scary.
 It is wind and rain.
 It is sometimes even relaxing to just watch the palm trees swaying in the wind.
 For the Jones Family (who has been through a lot of hurricanes) it is just a storm.
 We have seen worse lightning storms over the summer months than some of the hurricanes that breeze through Florida.